 - If wine is served warmer than 68° Fahrenheit (20° Celsius), it is too warm.

-- To cool wine down, use a fridge or a bucket filled with ice and water.
-You can use a freezer as well, but that should only be your emergency solution.
+- You can use a freezer as well, but that should only be your emergency solution.

 - Place the bottle in the refrigerator.
 For most wines, this is the best way to chill them before serving.